Concert etiquette: Jazz

 Akwarium Jazz Club in Warsaw has tables in the middle of the venue and bench-style seats.

 Jazz clubs are as much a social event as they are a musical one, with clubs featuring seats around tables rather than a more traditional line of seats, beverages (alcoholic and non-alcoholic) and in some cases, restaurant meals are served in clubs.
 The clubs are generally intimate, small buildings with seats spaced close together with the stage never too far away.
 Discussion between audience members is common, so long as it does not distract other listeners from the music, with the energy of the audience even potentially bringing out more from the performers.

 Performers are even expected to engage with the audience more closely, relying on their reactions to form their performance.
 Audience members take note of the interactions between performers, such as cues and encouraging gestures, despite not always knowing ahead how the improvised performance will be laid out.
 With regards to applause, the audience usually claps after each solo within the jazz tune in order to recognize the soloist.
 As well, the audience may applaud and cheer at the end of a song.
 This type of engagement is common throughout jazz performances regardless of the setting and shares the same basic ideas as other clapping procedures: show appreciation for the musicians’ efforts.

 Rock

 The band Ambiance performing at Cinema Renaissance in 2018.

 Sometimes at rock concerts, lighters are held or waved in the air to signal an encore or a power ballad.
-With the decline of smokers, the restrictions placed on carrying lighters during air travel, and the increase of cell phones in the early 21st century, cell phones (specifically the camera flash) are often used in place of lighters, and as a way to take personal pictures and videos.
+With the decline of smokers, the restrictions placed on carrying lighters during air travel, and the increase of mobile phones in the early 21st century, cell phones (specifically the camera flash) are often used in place of lighters, and as a way to take personal pictures and videos.
+As early as 2001, cell phones were waved in the air during a Philippine concert by the Corrs.
 While this is frowned upon by some fans, cell phone use is fairly commonplace at concerts.
 Several artists, such as Björk, Prince, Neutral Milk Hotel, and Jack White have requested that audience members refrain from using their cell phones during their concerts.